abuelacantora/judas/README.md

 JUDAS is a proof of concept of the latest work I am doing, oriented to the IoT-Forensics research line.

-Please, do not hesitate to improve this code and adapt it to your own needs ... also, I am not an expert in software development, so I hope that those more accustomed with python make their improvements and forgive my mistakes.
+Please, do not hesitate to improve this code and adapt it to your own needs ... also, I am not an expert in software development, so I hope that those more used to work with python make their improvements and forgive my mistakes.
 I'm just learning this language.

 If you find this application or my work interesting, please do not forget to reference it.

-Thank you for your interest and enjoy!!!
+Thank you very much for your interest and enjoy!!!

 #---------------------------------------------
 # JUDAS objective